bmurrtech/how-to-homelab/how-to_ultimate_proxmox.md

 ```
 qm create 8000 --memory 2048 --name 18.04-bionic-server --net0 virtio,bridge=vmbr0
 ```
-> You can always change the name in the GUI, but you can't change the ID: `8000` is the ID of the template.
+> You can always change the name in the GUI, but you can't change the template ID: `8000` is the ID of the template.
 This can be whatever you wish, but I set mine to a high number to distinguish it as a template.

 - If you ran the command successfully, you should now see that VM listed under your Proxmox node, but we aren't finished yet.
 Next, we to set the disk storage:

 ```
 qm importdisk 8000 bionic-server-cloudimg-amd64.img vm --format qcow2
 ```

 > Note: You can also upload this ISO to a different storage dataset (i.e. local-lvm).
 Also, any misspellings or deviations from the precise `img` file name will produce errors.
 Make sure you type in the right `<source>` name.

-- I had issues trying to run the `qm set --scsi0` command, so I suggest using the GUI to assign the Cloud drive to the VM.
+- I had issues trying to run the `qm set <vmid> --scsi0 <your_vm_storage_ID>:<desired_disk_size_in_GB>` (for example: `qm set 8000 --scsi0 vm:10`) wherein it leaves an "Unused Disk 0", so I suggest using the GUI to assign the Cloud drive to the VM.
 ![gui_scsi](https://i.imgur.com/o4eyart.png)

 - To do this, navitagte to: Datacenter > Node > VM ("8000") > Hardware > click on Unused Disk > Edit (button) and select "SCSI" and "0" from the dropdown menus.
 Do not change any other settings here, and click the _Add_ button.
 You should now see the unused disk disappear and the [Hard Disk appear in the VM](https://i.imgur.com/p1D3l8l.png).